“The odds are way too low to roll a 🎲6 three times in a row!”

 61% chance of rolling non-ideal distributions

 To measure the probability of rolling non-ideal distributions, we used a statistical value called Goodness of Fit.
 The values span a range from 0 to 1 where a perfect distribution approaches a value of 1.
-A more detailed description can be found here but this is a concept more easily visualized.
+There are more complex explanations but this is a concept more easily visualized.
 Note below the increasing normality as we increase the Goodness of Fit:

 So what is the average Goodness of Fit for a standard game?